-Partners REIT is a mutual fund trust by definition under the Income Tax Act ("the Tax Act").
+Partners REIT is a mutual fund trust by definition under the Income Tax Act (the "Tax Act").
 The distributions made during 2011 are expected to be tax deferred and, therefore, would not be included in the income of a unitholder for tax purposes.
 Instead, the distributions would reduce the adjusted cost base of the unitholder's units.
 Also, as currently structured, management believes that the REIT qualifies as a "real estate investment trust" under the SIFT rules of the Tax Act.
 Under the SIFT rules, certain distributions to investors from certain publicly listed or traded trusts and partnerships, other than real estate investment trusts, will be subject to tax at a rate that is equivalent to the general tax rate applicable to Canadian corporations and will be taxed in the hands of the unitholders as though they were a dividend from a taxable Canadian corporation.
 The result is that trusts and partnerships that are subject to the SIFT rules will be taxed in a similar manner to corporations and their investors will be taxed in a manner similar to investors in a corporation.
 The SIFT rules became applicable in the 2007 taxation year.
 The SIFT rules do not apply to certain trusts that qualify as real estate investment trusts.
-Should it be found that the REIT fails to qualify as a real estate investment trust, the REIT will become subject to the SIFT rules in that taxation year.
+Should it be found that the REIT fails to qualify as a real estate investment trust, the REIT undertakes subsequent activities that cause it to fail to qualify as a real estate investment trust, the REIT will become subject to the SIFT rules in that taxation year.